simonbowly/broccoli/README.md

-# Broccoli: Bowly's Rather Ordinary Computing Cluster for Obviating a Little Iciness
+# Broccoli: Brilliantly Recalcitrant Ordinary Computing Cluster for Obviating a Little Iciness

 *Yes, I used github's name generator (which spat out potential-broccoli) and then really had to reach for the backronym.*
+*Only now I've really leaned into it and the project has roots, stalks and florets...*

 So I've built a heater for my living room by collecting some old desktop computers and having them run computationally intensive tasks to generate heat.
 I figured I run a lot of optimisation engines to test their performance, and they can either be run in a data centre, which then needs to be cooled as a result, or they can be run in my living room, which needed a little heating anyway.